FREE Life Insurance Comparison

 #3 – Get Quotes

 Quotes are available online through convenient quote tools or through local insurance agents.

 Try to find the policy with the greatest benefit for the lowest annual cost.

 Pros & Cons

 Term life has both advantages and disadvantages, and they all need to be considered before you buy them.
 We’ve already covered a lot of them, but now we will break them down.

-- It’s more affordable -Term life is almost always cheaper than whole life.
+- It’s more affordable -When looking at term vs whole life insurance, term is almost always more affordable.
 That’s because there’s an end date to the coverage, which limits the insurance company’s risk.

 - It’s simple -Term life policies are straightforward and easy to understand, which makes them appealing to those that want to select coverage fast and not get into the more confusing aspects of permanent life.